 |Filter||Coronagraph||Pupil mask transmission (%)1||Central wavelength (μm)||Bandwidth2 (μm)||IWA3 (arcsec)||Rejection4 (on-axis)|

 1 Coronagraph filters are paired with pupil masks to reduce diffracted light from both the telescope pupil and the coronagraph, but at the expense of some loss of total intensity.

 2 Bandwidth is defined to extend to wavelengths on either side of the central wavelength that correspond to 5%–10% of the transmission efficiency.

 3 Inner working angle (IWA) is defined as the 50% transmission radius.

 4 Rejection is the total flux attenuation of a star when centered onto the coronagraph.
 The term is unitless since it is a ratio of two intensities (out of mask / on the mask).

-5 The spot refers to the occulting mask in the Lyot-type coronagraph.
+6 The "spot" refers to the circular occulting mask in the Lyot-type coronagraph.

 Rouan, D. et al. 2000, PASP, 112, 1479

 Rouan et al. 2007, Proc. of SPIE, 6693, 16

 A new concept of achromatic phase shifter for nulling interferometry